gitesei/SI-LNPs/README.md

 # pH-sensitive coarse-grained model of mRNA lipid nanoparticles

-This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks, and data for reproducing the results presented in the manuscript _Lipid shape and packing are key for optimal design of pH sensitive mRNA lipid nanoparticles_.
+This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks, and data for reproducing the results presented in the manuscript _Lipid shape and packing are key for optimal design of pH-sensitive mRNA lipid nanoparticles_.

 ### Usage